espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

     // If multiple APs all have the SSID of "abc", the target AP can be found by BSSID:
     AT+CWJAP="abc","0123456789","ca:d7:19:d8:a6:44"

+    // If esp-at is required that connect to a AP by protected management frame, the command should be:
+    AT+CWJAP="abc","0123456789",,,,,,,3

 .. _cmd-RECONNCFG: